gkpeel/liri-node-app/README.md

 This command will run the commands in the `random.txt` file:

-To update this file, format the commands like this: _"command **,** query"_, with each command going on it's own line.
+To update this file, format the commands like this: _"command,query"_, with each command going on it's own line.